 Projects 72 Upper Ground, SE1

-In March 2022, Lambeth Council resolved to grant planning permission to transform this dormant, closed-off 2.5 acre site into a new mixed-use development that provides high-quality workspace and new arts and cultural space that will be a great addition to London's famous South Bank.
+In February 2024, the Secretary of State granted planning permission to transform this dormant, closed-off 2.5 acre site into a new mixed-use development that provides high-quality workspace and new arts and cultural space that will be a great addition to London's famous South Bank.

 Designed by Make Architects, 72 Upper Ground will bring investment, 4,000 new jobs, and crucially, it will benefit the whole community through affordable workspace that is tailored to the needs of Lambeth's emerging creative industries, as well as cultural venues, new cafes and restaurants and open, green spaces.